kubeflow/website/content/en/docs/components/pipelines/v1/sdk-v2/v2-compatibility.md

 4. Create an instance of the kfp.Client class.
 To find your Kubeflow Pipelines cluster’s hostname and URL scheme, open the Kubeflow Pipelines user interface in your browser.
 The URL of the Kubeflow Pipelines user interface is something like https://my-cluster.my-organization.com/pipelines.
 In this case, the host name and URL scheme are https://my-cluster.my-organization.com.

     ```python
-    # If you run this command on a Jupyter notebook running on Kubeflow, you can
+    # If you run this command on a workbench running on Kubeflow, you can
     # exclude the host parameter.
     # client = kfp.Client()
     client = kfp.Client(host='<your-kubeflow-pipelines-host-name>')